cHemingway/forgefpga_7seg_demo/README.md

 Then either run `python ./test_main.py` or install pytest and use that to run them

 ### TODO
-- [ ] Implement decimal to BCD convertor
 - [ ] Better coverage in cocotb main testbench, curently 7 seg decoder is untested
 - [ ] Make your own 7 seg decoder.
 Renesas's one has issues with bleeding and is bit undocumented
 - [ ] See if I can get less warnings
 - [ ] Actually add some timing constraints
     - Added in [timing_constraints.sdc](ffpga/timing-constraints/timing_constraints.sdc) but not yet working.
 Can't seem to find any working forgefpga examples.
+- [ ] Use the "logic as clock" feature to run most logic off a slower clock, as can't reach 50MHz timing currently